 In this article, Dale and Plastino examine how two major philanthropic paradigms, participatory grantmaking and trust-based philanthropy, were applied by a regional LGBTQ+ funder as part of a broader commitment to social justice.
 This case study describes the importance of the right staffing, clear communication, community participation, clarity on funding restrictions, and overall organizational readiness to implementing these new approaches.

 While faith traditions play a key role in shaping philanthropy for many individuals, Ralph, Fulton, and Allen examine how they are related to giving by public foundations.
 They analyzed Form 990 data and estimated that 24% of all public charities operate as foundations and that 17% of public foundations are faith-based.
-This article provides an approach for scholars to analyze relationships between religion and philanthropy and may help nonprofits identify funders that share a similar orientation toward religion.
+This article provides an approach for scholars to analyze relationships between religion and philanthropy and may help nonprofits identify funders who share a similar orientation toward religion.

 Ramirez, Baptista, Greenberg, Perovich, Yulsman, Lopez, and Rosenberg conducted a landscape study of environmental funders and grassroots environmental justice organizations in the Gulf South and the Midwest.
 The foundations they studied awarded the bulk of their environmental funding to mainstream organizations and a small fraction to grassroots environmental justice groups.
 This article offers specific strategies and opportunities for funders to address the misalignments between funders and these grassroots organizations.
 The impacts of climate change are becoming more apparent every day and these grassroots organizations are at ground zero in communities that are most affected.